Ivan Bašić

 Ivan Bašić (/hr/; born 30 April 2002) is a professional footballer who plays as a midfielder for Kazakhstan Premier League club Astana.
 Born in Croatia, he plays for the Bosnia and Herzegovina national team.

 Bašić started his professional career at Zrinjski Mostar, before joining Orenburg in 2022.
 Three years later, he signed with Astana.

-A former youth international for Bosnia and Herzegovina, Bašić made his senior international debut in 2023, earning 13 caps since.
+A former youth international for Bosnia and Herzegovina, Bašić made his senior international debut in 2023, earning over 20 caps since.
+He represented the nation at the 2026 FIFA World Cup.

 Club career

 Early career

 Bašić started playing football at Posušje, before joining Zrinjski Mostar's youth academy in 2018.
 He made his professional debut against Sloboda Tuzla on 22 August 2020 at the age of 18.
 On 16 May 2021, he scored his first professional goal in a triumph over Krupa.

 Orenburg

 In June 2022, Bašić was transferred to Russian side Orenburg for an undisclosed fee.
 He made his official debut for the team on 16 July against Krylia Sovetov.
 On 31 July, he scored his first goal for Orenburg against Spartak Moscow.